mendix/docs/content/refguide7/collaborative-development.md

 {{% alert type="info" %}}

-You cannot delete Studio enabled branch.
-If you need to delete this branch, enable Studio for another line, and only then delete the branch.
+You cannot delete the Web Modeler enabled branch.
+If you need to delete this branch, enable the Web Modeler for another line, and only then delete the branch.

 {{% /alert %}}